vircanraluca/Travel-Application-SpringBoot-MySQL/README.md

 📌 1.
 Application Overview

-The application is designed as a tourism management system with three main actors:
+The application is designed as a tourism management system.

+It includes three main actors:

 👤 Customer